A structural bound for cluster robustness of randomized small-block Lanczos: Matrix polynomials

-With fundamental matrix polynomials defined above, \cite[Thm.~5.2 and Cor.~5.1]{Dennis1976} give an analogy result of Lagrange interpolation for lambda-matrices as follows. \begin{proposition} Given matrices $B_{1},\dotsc,B_{d}\in\R^{b\times b}$, if the matrix $\van$ defined in~\cref{eq:defvand} is nonsingular, then, for $1\leq k\leq d$, there exist unique fundamental matrix polynomials $\fp[B_{k},\calB_{-k}]$.
-Moreover, for any lambda-matrix $\Phi\in\poly_{d-1}(\R^{b\times b})$, it holds that
+With fundamental matrix polynomials defined above, \cite[Thm.~5.2 and Cor.~5.1]{Dennis1976} provide a result for matrix polynomials analogous to Lagrange interpolation, as follows. \begin{proposition} Given matrices $B_{1},\dotsc,B_{d}\in\R^{b\times b}$, if the matrix $\van$ defined in~\cref{eq:defvand} is nonsingular, then there exists a unique set of fundamental matrix polynomials $\{\fp_{1},\dotsc,\fp_{d}\}$.
+Moreover, for any matrix polynomial $\Phi\in\poly_{d-1}(\R^{b\times b})$, it holds that

 \end{proposition}

 We should note that, different from the scalar case, $B_{1},\dotsc,B_{d}$ having disjoint spectra is not sufficient to guarantee the nonsingularity of $\van$.
 For example, let $B_{1}= $ and $B_{2}= $.
 Then $B_{1}$ and $B_{2}$ have disjoint spectra, but $\van\cdot[1,-2,-1,1]^{\Ttran}=0$.
 However, the following proposition shows that $\van$ is nonsingular generically.
 In particular, if $[\Omega_{1},\dotsc,\Omega_{d}]$ is a Gaussian random matrix, then $\van$ is nonsingular almost surely.